Folr/SDK-API-Documentation/README.md

 # About Folr API

-The Folr API allows application developers to harness the power of Folr's location tracking functionality directly in their own smarphone apps.
+The Folr API allows developers to utilize Folr's location tracking functionality directly in their own smarphone apps.

-Smartphone applications can track the device's location simply through the inclusion of the Folr SDK in the application project.
+The API should be used in conjunction with one of the SDK's, avalailable for Android and iOS.

 # About Folr Android and iOS SDK